Tech Skills Survey

 10.I can use and modify databases and spreadsheets to analyze data, make predictions, draw conclusions, and propose solutions.

-11.I can use citation making resources to properly credit a source online or other (music, videos, written content, photos, etc.).
+11.I can use citation making resources to properly credit a source online (music, videos, written content, photos, research, generative AI, etc.).

 13.I can make strategic use of digital media applications and tools to communicate my ideas with others.

-16.I can troubleshoot many of the basic technology problems (run anti-virus, restart, check cords, install updates, do backups).
+16.I can troubleshoot many of the basic technology problems by trying basic fixes: restart, run anti-virus, check cords, clear cache and cookies, install updates, remove programs or extensions, do backups.

-17.I can develop and manage my digital footprint to show how I engage positively with others (ethically, legally, and safely).
+17.I can manage my digital footprint to show how I engage positively with others.

-18.I can understand the positive and negative effects that social media can have on one's life.
+18.I can understand the positive and negative effects that social media can have on one's life, and understand that it is mostly negative.

 19.I can use a design thinking process to identify and solve a real-world problem with others (empathize - define - ideate- prototype - test).